 - you must have a record to prove it

-General tax deductions when you work from home
+The links below are about specific tax deductions that might apply when you work from home

 - Car expenses, if you use your car for work related travel.